Track It, Train Smarter: Optimize training, recovery and injury rehab for the female athlete

 Estradiol boosts serotonin and dopamine → both serotonin and dopamine are important for mood and brain health

 Estradiol enhances insulin sensitivity (Mauvais-Jarvis, 2013).
 This information can be crucial for the athlete.
-Insulin sensitivity is an early indicator of inflammation and metabolic dysfunction.
-When insulin sensitivity is present, it affects the function of the nervous and muscular system and its ability to produce energy within the cells themselves.
+Insulin sensitivity is positive for metabolism and regulating blood sugar.
+Insulin resistance (when cells stop responding to the insulin, not good) is an early indicator of inflammation and metabolic dysfunction.
+When insulin resistance is present, it affects the function of the nervous and muscular system and its ability to produce energy within the cells themselves.
 This is not a good situation for an athlete who is requiring increased energy expenditure for their sport, for training and recovery from training.
+Hormones, such as estradiol, play an important role in regulating blood sugar.

 Estradiol is necessary for bone, muscle, skin, heart, sleep, metabolism (Briden, 2018).
 Definitely important for an athlete.